 How Long Does it Take to Evict Someone in Oklahoma?

 It depends.
 The tenant may be protected from eviction if the property owner has received government assistance as in the form of section 8 rents.
 If not, plan on about a 30 day process.

 How Much Does it Cost to File an Eviction in Oklahoma?

 Eviction is relatively inexpensive.

-The process server will run you less than $50.
+The process server will run you for less than $50.
+At least it costs $58 to file for eviction.
 Once you get the judgment from the court, you may have to pay for the Sheriff to meet you at the property to change the locks.
 At the time of this writing, the sheriff’s writ will cost you $115 in Oklahoma County.

 Can You Evict a Tenant Without a Lease in Oklahoma?